bkylee/CRC-Az/README.md

-This repo hosts the front end of my Cloud Resume Challenge website.
+This repo hosts the front end of my Cloud Resume Challenge website using React.